Rushikesh-24/Assembly/README.md

 # Microprocessors and Macro Controllers Lab

-This repository contains the code and instructions for the Microprocessors and Macro Controllers lab sessions.
+This repository contains the code and instructions for the Microprocessors and Micro Controllers lab sessions.
 The code is written in Assembly language and is intended to run on a Linux environment.

 ## Prerequisites